Introduction

 One thing worth noting is that web sockets (just as Ajax) implements the same origin policy, so you can access only brokers running on the same host as the web application running the client.

-As of version 5.6.0, an adapted demo of stomp-websocket library is integrated with ActiveMQ web demo application.
-Enable ws transport, start the broker and go to http://localhost:8161/demo/websocket to see it in action.
+As of version 5.6.0, an adapted demo of stomp-websocket library is integrated with ActiveMQ Classic web demo application.

 Clients